mit212/lab5_2024/README.md

 #### 2.3.2 Coding

 Fill in `test_sensors/tof_test.cpp` with test code to read your time-of-flight sensor.
-Once again, you will have to import the ToF library and refer to the demo code.
+Similar to the button, you will have to import the ToF library and refer to the demo code.

 If you are using the VL6180X (green board), refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl6180x-time-of-flight-micro-lidar-distance-sensor-breakout/wiring-and-test#install-adafruit-vl6180x-2980766) as an example.
-The name of this library is `Adafruit_VL6180X`, and the demo code is called `vl6180x
+The name of the library is `Adafruit_VL6180X`, and the demo code is called `vl6180x`.
-`.

 If you are using the VL53L0X (black board), refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout/arduino-code#download-adafruit-vl53l0x-2593377) as an example.
-The name of this library is `Adafruit_VL53L0X`, and the demo code is called `vl53l0x`.
+The name of the library is `Adafruit_VL53L0X`, and the demo code is called `vl53l0x`.

 ### 2.4 IMU

 #### 2.4.1 Wiring

 Wire the IMU onto your breadboard.
 Refer to [this Adafruit page](https://learn.adafruit.com/adafruit-9-dof-orientation-imu-fusion-breakout-bno085/arduino#spi-wiring-3072345) as an example.
-We will use the SPI protocol.
+We will use the SPI protocol. `SPI MISO` is equivalent to `SPI MI` and `SPI MOSI` is equivalent to `SPI MO`.

 #### 2.4.2 Coding

 Fill in `test_sensors/imu_test.cpp` with test code to read your IMU.
-Refer to [this Adafruit page](https://learn.adafruit.com/adafruit-9-dof-orientation-imu-fusion-breakout-bno085/arduino#example-code-3072315) as an example.
-We have already imported the IMU library in `platformio.ini` for you.
+We have already imported the IMU library for you.
+However, you will still have to look it up to refer to the demo code.
+The name of the library is `Adafruit BNO08x`, and the demo code is called `quaternion_yaw_pitch_roll`.

 Necessary changes:
-- Comment out line 11 `#define BNO08X_RESET -1` and uncomment line 9 `#define BNO08X_RESET 5`
+- Comment out line 17 `#define BNO08X_RESET -1` and uncomment line 15 `#define BNO08X_RESET 5`
-- Comment out line 23 `if (!bno08x.begin_I2C()) {` and uncomment line 25 `if (!bno08x.begin_SPI(BNO08X_CS, BNO08X_INT)) {`
+- Comment out line 52 `if (!bno08x.begin_I2C()) {` and uncomment line 54 `if (!bno08x.begin_SPI(BNO08X_CS, BNO08X_INT)) {`
-- Move the entire `void setReports(void)` function (lines 50-56) to be above `void setup(void) {` (line 16)

 ## 3 Sensor-controlled Motor
 Estimated time of completion: 15 min